Chemical Dependency Treatment

-Stopping the use of a chemical (alcohol/drugs) is the first step in treatment.
+Stopping the use of a chemical (alcohol/drugs) is the first step in chemical dependency treatment.
 It is impossible to treat for substance dependence unless a person is detoxified.
 In other words, the substance the individual is dependent on must be safely removed from their system.

 Substance dependence needs to be addressed as a priority before other emotional illnesses can be treated.
 The abuser must refrain from further access to alcohol/drugs, monitored through the use of random drug screening.
 Family and friends are involved in treatment to increase an individual’s support system, which is vital to recovery.

 We believe in and teach the disease model.
 Dependence is a medical illness.
 Alcohol/drug dependence is not a moral failing.
 Generally, it requires a life-long commitment to sobriety.
 The road to recovery may be long.
 Typically, trying “just one drink” is the initiation into a relapse episode.
 Self-help groups such as AA and NA are extremely helpful for individuals with substance abuse/dependence issues.

 For additional information on Addiction/Chemical Dependency, see the Resources section.